 When weather-compensated control is used, the flow temperature is controlled according to the outdoor temperature.
 The heating characteristic in the controller defines the flow temperature set point as a function of the outdoor temperature (-> Fig. 5).
-The outdoor temperature required for weather-compensated control can either be measured at an outdoor sensor or received from a connected device bus.
+The outdoor temperature required for weather-compensated control can either be measured at an outdoor sensor or received over the 0 to 10 V input or from a connected device bus.